afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 ### App Reducers
 Remember about reducers?
 These guys are responsible for receiving the current State and performing an action to mutate it.

-First, create a type alias for our Reducer,  which will receive the State as an inout parameter, and corresponding Action.
-Using an inout parameter, we guarantee that we are mutating the only source of truth, every single time.
+For convenience, we will create a typealias for our Reducers.
+They will receive the State as an inout parameter, and a corresponding Action.
+By using an inout parameter, we guarantee that we are mutating the only source of truth, every single time.

-Then we will have a simple appReducer function that will switch between the available actions in our app and mutate the State.
+Then we will have a simple appReducer function that will switch between the available actions in our app and mutate the State accordingly.

 #### Reducers.swift
 ```swift